patchbanks/WaivOps-HH-LFBB/README.md

 ## HH-LFBB Dataset

 HH-LFBB is an open audio dataset containing a series of midi programmed drum recordings in the genre of hip hop and urban music rhythms.
 The current version contains 1796 audio loops recorded in uncompressed stereo WAV format.
-The dataset consists of unique drum sounds and rhythm compositions recorded in numerous tempo rates for large-scale augmentation.
+The dataset consists of unique drum sounds and rhythm compositions recorded at various tempo rates for large-scale augmentation.

 ## Dataset

 The purpose of this dataset is to provide accessible content for machine learning applications in the field of music and audio sounds.
-A few use cases include, but not limited to, tempo detection and classification, drum rhythm analysis, audio-to-midi conversion, source separation, automated mixing, music information retrieval, AI music generation, sound design, signal processing, etc.
+A few use cases include, but not limited to, tempo detection and classification, drum rhythm analysis, audio-to-midi conversion, source separation, automated mixing, music information retrieval, AI music generation, sound design and signal processing.

 ## Audio Demo